Loraine Estate: Decide how to spend £70,000 to improve your health and wellbeing

 How to get involved

-There are lots of different ways you can get involved:
+There are lots of different ways you can get involved and have your voice heard:

 1. Come along to events and share your ideas throughout the year.

-2. Get more involved, and volunteer to support this project.
+2. Get more involved, and volunteer to support this project - visit the more information tab on this page.

-4. Vote for your favourite projects in December 2025.
+4. Vote for your favourite projects on 6 December 2025.

 How can I get more involved and help with the running of the project?